intermine/intermine-apps-c/component-400/README.md

 ```bash
 $ bower install
 ```
+###Troubleshooting

-If you are having throuble with [mori](https://github.com/swannodette/mori) make sure you have `Java` installed.
+If you are having trouble with [mori](https://github.com/swannodette/mori) make sure you have `Java` installed.

+If you get an error saying `mori is not defined` in the browser console, try:
+ * go to component-400/vendor/mori
+ * run `./scripts/build.sh`
+ * run `grunt` again (from the root component 400 folder).
+This this should now work.